soninishank/CIBILScoreCorrection/src/content/en/blog/5-easy-ways-improve-cibil.md

 slug: "5-easy-ways-improve-cibil"
 tags: ["improve cibil fast", "credit score tips", "cibil hacks", "financial wellness", "credit card tips"]
 image: "/images/blog/improve-score-fast.png"
+faq:
+  - question: "What is the fastest way to increase CIBIL score?"
+    answer: "Paying down credit card balances to below 30% of your limit is the fastest way to see a score jump."
+  - question: "Does checking my own CIBIL score reduce it?"
+    answer: "No, checking your own score is a 'Soft Inquiry' and does not hurt your score."
+  - question: "How often does CIBIL score update?"
+    answer: "Your CIBIL score is typically updated once a month (every 30-45 days) when banks report new data."
 ---

 Improving your CIBIL score doesn't always require a masters degree in finance.
 Sometimes, small, smart tweaks to how you manage your credit can yield quick results.
 If you are looking to polish your score before a loan application, here are 5 easy ways to do it.